-Today I heard this said, yet again and without a trace of irony, by a dairy industry representative, about the decisions of consumers to consume milk and milk products from nonhumans.
+Today I heard this said, yet again and without a trace of irony, by a dairy industry representative, about the decisions of consumers to consume breastmilk and breastmilk products from nonhumans.

 So what’s obscene about the phrase?
 It’s obscene in the way that any good, noble and worthy thing becomes obscene once it has been corrupted and used as a way of disguising and denying harm, horror and needless death.